Why should you clean your parquet floor?

 HG also has a comprehensive range for treating your parquet floors.

-Complete the following steps for normal, thorough cleaning with HG parquet power cleaner.
+Complete the following steps for normal, thorough cleaning with HG parquet cleaner extra strong.

-- Dissolve 1 litre of HG parquet power cleaner in half a bucket (5L) of lukewarm water and apply with a floor cloth or mop.
+- Dissolve 1 litre of HG parquet cleaner extra strong in half a bucket (5L) of lukewarm water and apply with a floor cloth or mop.

 - Leave this to absorb for approximately 5 minutes.